 Crispy chicken coated in a spicy, sweet, smoky sauce packed with gochujang flavor!
-This easy Korean-inspired gochujang chicken recipe is ready in just 30 minutes in one pan with simple ingredients.
+This one-pan, easy Korean gochujang chicken recipe uses simple ingredients and is ready in just 30 minutes.
 A better-than-takeout main perfect for busy weeknights or meal preparation.

 Jump to:

-My recipe was inspired by Korean fried chicken, specifically Yangnyeom chicken, which is heavily battered, then deep-fried in oil, and coated with a similar sauce.
+My Korean chicken recipe was inspired by Yangnyeom chicken, which is heavily battered, then deep-fried in oil, and coated with a gochujang sauce.
+I wanted to create an easy version that skips the messy wet batter and uses less oil and that's how this recipe was born.

 Ingredients & Substitutes